 It’s also effective because it’s convenient.
 I don’t know about you, but I absolutely hate waiting for supplies.
 If it’s not on Amazon Prime or at a local craft store, I’m not likely to buy it.
 I’m too impatient and too much of a procrastinator.
 The fact that Yaya Han made it so that cosplayers can pick up quality foam locally is another reason I don’t understand the drama associated with this product.
 It’s.
 So.
 Convenient.

-If you want to know more about how this EVA foam actually performs, stick around.
-I’ll be uploading a video to Cosplay and Coffee’s YouTube channel to talk about how this foam cuts, glues, and paints!
+If you want to know more about how this EVA foam actually performs, watch the full review on Cosplay and Coffee’s YouTube channel!